 Cockleshell Bay Beach

 Largely regarded as the best sandy beach in St. Kitts with its beautiful views of Nevis, this haven is also excellent for water sports.
 Hit the beach bars to rent watersport equipment like body boards, kayaks, jet skis and snorkels.
+Some people prefer to bring their own kayaks with them like the sit on top kayak when they are kayaking in a place where they’ve never been before.
 Sun lovers will be able to rent umbrellas and lounge chairs.

 South Friars Bay